cdimoulis/backbone-php/README.md

 # backbone-php
-Use backbone.js and handlebar templates with PHP.
+Use a backbone.js client architecture and handlebar templates with PHP

 #### Requirements
 You must keep the folders: